Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 <codeblock id="01_12">
 </codeblock>

-These following lines do the same result :
+These following lines do the same result:

 <codeblock id="01_59">
 </codeblock>